MelvinNunes/VM_Travel-Assistant/frontend/README.md

 # Usage

 To run the project you need to setup all the variables that are in .env.example and run `yarn dev` to start the development server!

+# Tests

+This project has unit tests...To run them just hit `yarn test` in the root folder